 1. Join the SCCA

 The Sports Car Club of America is a club dedicated putting on amateur races at the premier road racing circuits all across United States.
-There goal is to make it fun, safe and easy.
+The SCCA's goal is to make it fun, safe, fair and easy.
 Here in the north east, we are part of the North East Region SCCA or NER.
 The NER races the road courses at NHMS, Lime Rock, Watkins Glen and Pocono Speedway

 2. Buy a race car!